BenjaminHae/seeddms-git/README.md

 NOTE FOR GIT EXTENSION
 ======================
 Create a www-data writable folder named git in your content directory.
-Create a git repository in "git" using www-data as owner.
+Create a git repository in "git"(normally in /var/local/seeddms) using www-data:www-data as owner.
+ - sudo -u www-data git init
+ - permissions of all files in the repo should be rwxr-sr-x In special cases, first run filldir/seeddms-git then create repositories in every subfolder.
+Add an attribute "ignoreInGit" to folders/files in SeedDMS Administration.
 Copy files to corresponding folders:
  - SeedDMS_Core/Core/inc.ClassDMS.php
  - SeedDMS_Core/Core/inc.ClassDocument.php